 The festival typically includes a host of different events ranging from cultural performances by Naga tribes to adventure sports like mountain-biking and day-hikes through the Dzukou Valley.
 Food festivals showcase local cuisine and include competitive eating events such as the “Naga King Chilly & Pineapple Eating Competition”.

 Organised by Nagaland Tourism together with the Government of Nagaland, Hornbill also showcases art and craft exhibitions.
 Indigenous handicrafts, games and sports are also featured in the ten-day cultural celebration.
-Other events to feature in the festival include World War II rallies, rock concerts, and a “Bamboo Carnival”.
+Other events that have been featured at the festival include World War II rallies, rock concerts, and a “Bamboo Carnival”.

 Check out more multiarts festivals here.

 By Air: The nearest domestic airport is Dimapur Airport, roughly 74 Kms from Kohima.
 Dimapur Airport is well connected to major cities of India like Delhi and Kolkata.

 By Rail: The nearest railway station is located in Dimapur, roughly 74 Kms from Kohima.
 It is well connected to Guwahati, Kolkata, New Delhi, Chennai, Jorhat and Dibrugarh.

 By Road: Buses run by the Nagaland State Road Transport ply between Dimapur and Kohima.
 There are also private luxury buses and taxis available from Guwahati, Shillong and almost all the District Headquarters of the state.

 - Parking facilities